-1. Connect with us to register your interest in the Scholarship and make sure you’re kept up to date with announcements about upcoming deadlines.
+- Connect with us to register your interest in the Scholarship and make sure you’re kept up to date with announcements about upcoming deadlines.

-4. The MBA admissions team will assess your application to ensure you meet the academic requirements sought by the Saïd Business School.
-Then, if you are accepted onto the MBA programme, you will be eligible to apply for the Skoll Scholarship.
+- The MBA Admissions Team will then assess your application to ensure you meet the academic requirements sought by the Saïd Business School and determine if you are accepted onto the MBA programme or not.

-- If you are successful after your skype interview, you will be invited to interview in person in Oxford.
+- If you are successful after your virtual interview, you will be invited to interview in person in Oxford.
 (Please see below for the steps and timelines of each interview stage; and please be aware you may be invited to further interviews if necessary.)

 We encourage you to apply to the MBA as early as possible.
-If you have applied during stage 2, but the decision on your MBA application has been pushed back by the School’s Admissions Team you will need to let us know if you still want to be eligible for the Skoll Scholarship.
+If you have applied during stage 3, but the decision on your MBA application has been pushed back by the School’s Admissions Team you will need to let us know if you still want to be eligible for the Skoll Scholarship.
 We will decide on a case by case basis if you are eligible to continue with the Scholarship application process.

 Important things to note

 - We cannot consider candidates who have not submitted their Scholarship essays, been accepted by the Saïd Business School for the MBA and completed the Logistics and Reference Form by the appropriate deadlines.

 - We typically award up to four scholarships per year.

 - Please note, should your MBA application be successful, a deposit is required in order to secure your place on the MBA programme.
 However, deposit deadlines will be extended to those who advance throughout the Skoll Scholarship selection process.
 This will be coordinated with the Admissions Team.